grrr-amsterdam/gulpfile/README.md

 ### Configure
 1. Create a `gulp.json` config file (see [below](#task-configuration)).
 2. Add the required Babel dependencies for your project.
-A good starting point is by adding `babel-preset-env`.
+A good starting point is by adding `@babel/preset-env`.
 See the [Babel docs](https://babeljs.io/docs/plugins/preset-env/) for more information.
 Now specify the Babel config in the `gulp.json`.
 See [below](#config-file) for an example, or check the [Babel docs](https://babeljs.io/docs/usage/babelrc/) for more information.

 ### Run
 Run gulp by calling: